PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![Total time coding by project this year](/images/stats/2019/yir/wakatime-projects-total.png "Total time coding by project this year")](https://wakatime.com/@PotHix "")

-I dedicated only 22 hours to this blog, compared to 80+ in 2017.
+I dedicated only 22 hours to this blog, compared to 80+ hours in 2017.
 I would like to improve this, but I'm not sure if it will be a priority, unfortunately.

 [Todoist](https://todoist.com) is my top project for this year, which is expected since it's my main job.
 I expected to have more time tracked there,